AbbVie (NYSE:ABBV) Shares Down 0.2%

-ABBV has been the subject of several analyst reports.
-Truist Financial reaffirmed a “buy” rating and set a $210.00 price objective (up from $195.00) on shares of AbbVie in a research report on Friday, July 26th.
-Barclays increased their price target on shares of AbbVie from $187.00 to $200.00 and gave the company an “overweight” rating in a research note on Friday, July 26th.
-BMO Capital Markets boosted their price objective on shares of AbbVie from $180.00 to $214.00 and gave the stock an “outperform” rating in a research report on Friday, July 19th.
-Morgan Stanley increased their target price on shares of AbbVie from $211.00 to $218.00 and gave the company an “overweight” rating in a research report on Monday, August 12th.
-Finally, Piper Sandler Companies reissued an “overweight” rating and issued a $190.00 price target on shares of AbbVie in a research report on Wednesday, July 3rd.
-Two research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $191.64.
+Several equities analysts have issued reports on ABBV shares.
+Piper Sandler raised their price objective on AbbVie from $196.00 to $209.00 and gave the stock an “overweight” rating in a report on Friday, August 23rd.
+BMO Capital Markets lifted their price target on AbbVie from $180.00 to $214.00 and gave the stock an “outperform” rating in a research report on Friday, July 19th.
+Cantor Fitzgerald reissued an “overweight” rating and issued a $200.00 price objective on shares of AbbVie in a report on Monday, August 5th.
+HSBC raised shares of AbbVie from a “hold” rating to a “buy” rating and set a $185.00 target price on the stock in a report on Wednesday, June 5th.
+Finally, Wells Fargo & Company increased their price target on shares of AbbVie from $200.00 to $205.00 and gave the stock an “overweight” rating in a research note on Friday, July 26th.
+Two equities research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $191.64.

 AbbVie Price Performance

-AbbVie (NYSE:ABBV – Get Free Report) last announced its earnings results on Thursday, July 25th.
-The company reported $2.65 earnings per share for the quarter, beating the consensus estimate of $2.57 by $0.08.
+AbbVie (NYSE:ABBV – Get Free Report) last released its quarterly earnings data on Thursday, July 25th.
+The company reported $2.65 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.57 by $0.08.
 AbbVie had a return on equity of 186.82% and a net margin of 9.71%.
-The company had revenue of $14.46 billion for the quarter, compared to the consensus estimate of $14.02 billion.
-During the same period last year, the business posted $2.91 EPS.
-The company’s revenue was up 4.3% on a year-over-year basis.
-As a group, equities research analysts predict that AbbVie Inc. will post 10.87 earnings per share for the current year.
+The firm had revenue of $14.46 billion during the quarter, compared to analysts’ expectations of $14.02 billion.
+During the same quarter in the prior year, the business posted $2.91 earnings per share.
+AbbVie’s revenue was up 4.3% compared to the same quarter last year.
+On average, equities analysts predict that AbbVie Inc. will post 10.87 EPS for the current fiscal year.

 AbbVie Dividend Announcement

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, August 15th.
-Shareholders of record on Monday, July 15th were given a dividend of $1.55 per share.
-The ex-dividend date of this dividend was Monday, July 15th.
-This represents a $6.20 dividend on an annualized basis and a yield of 3.14%.
-AbbVie’s payout ratio is currently 183.98%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, August 15th.
+Shareholders of record on Monday, July 15th were issued a $1.55 dividend.
+This represents a $6.20 annualized dividend and a yield of 3.16%.
+The ex-dividend date was Monday, July 15th.
+AbbVie’s dividend payout ratio (DPR) is 183.98%.

 Insider Transactions at AbbVie

 In related news, Chairman Richard A. Gonzalez sold 66,500 shares of the stock in a transaction dated Monday, August 5th.
-The shares were sold at an average price of $186.52, for a total transaction of $12,403,580.00.
-Following the completion of the transaction, the chairman now directly owns 446,599 shares of the company’s stock, valued at $83,299,645.48.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other AbbVie news, Chairman Richard A. Gonzalez sold 282,845 shares of the firm’s stock in a transaction on Wednesday, July 17th.
+The shares were sold at an average price of $186.52, for a total value of $12,403,580.00.
+Following the sale, the chairman now directly owns 446,599 shares of the company’s stock, valued at approximately $83,299,645.48.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+In other news, Chairman Richard A. Gonzalez sold 282,845 shares of the company’s stock in a transaction on Wednesday, July 17th.
 The stock was sold at an average price of $175.00, for a total value of $49,497,875.00.
-Following the completion of the sale, the chairman now owns 513,099 shares of the company’s stock, valued at $89,792,325.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Chairman Richard A. Gonzalez sold 66,500 shares of the company’s stock in a transaction on Monday, August 5th.
-The stock was sold at an average price of $186.52, for a total transaction of $12,403,580.00.
-Following the transaction, the chairman now directly owns 446,599 shares in the company, valued at $83,299,645.48.
+Following the sale, the chairman now directly owns 513,099 shares in the company, valued at $89,792,325.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Chairman Richard A. Gonzalez sold 66,500 shares of AbbVie stock in a transaction dated Monday, August 5th.
+The stock was sold at an average price of $186.52, for a total value of $12,403,580.00.
+Following the sale, the chairman now owns 446,599 shares of the company’s stock, valued at approximately $83,299,645.48.
 The disclosure for this sale can be found here.
-Company insiders own 0.25% of the company’s stock.
+Corporate insiders own 0.25% of the company’s stock.

 AbbVie Inc discovers, develops, manufactures, and sells pharmaceuticals worldwide.
 The company offers Humira, an injection for autoimmune and intestinal Behçet's diseases, and pyoderma gangrenosum; Skyrizi to treat moderate to severe plaque psoriasis, psoriatic disease, and Crohn's disease; Rinvoq to treat rheumatoid and psoriatic arthritis, ankylosing spondylitis, atopic dermatitis, axial spondyloarthropathy, ulcerative colitis, and Crohn's disease; Imbruvica for the treatment of adult patients with blood cancers; Epkinly to treat lymphoma; Elahere to treat cancer; and Venclexta/Venclyxto to treat blood cancers.